shayaltshue/zillow/readme.md

 - test the model
 - make the presentation

+# Thought processes for SQL
+- Identify what a single unit property is.
+Going with the assumption that everything in the sql database that isn't listed as having mutliple units, is therefor a single unit property.
+Also making an assuming that it's only houses.

 # Plan
     * Find the states and counties each property tax is in
         - This will require outside data to be pulled in